basho/basho_docs/source/languages/en/riakts/using/querying.md

 ## Specific Querying

 You can also select particular fields from the data.
-In the below example, **??** what specifically is happening here?:

 ```erlang
 riakc_ts:query(Pid, "select weather, temperature from GeoCheckin where time > 1234560 and time < 1234569 and myfamily = 'family1' and myseries = 'series1'").